 British wine is having a bit of a moment right now.
 While we’ve been making wine on UK soil for centuries, it’s only really in the last decade or two that wine grown on home soil has become a serious contender on the world stage.
 Part of that is down to people's increasing desire to 'buy British' and make the most of the incredible producers we already have over here.
 More importantly, vineyards across the UK have got a lot better at making wine.

 In fact, there are plenty of reasons why you might consider visiting a UK vineyard, be it a romantic weekend away, an elegant hen-do or simply to enjoy fantastic food and wine in a beautiful setting.
-Below, you’ll find vineyards that offer accommodation too, so you can turn a fun day trip into a relaxing weekend getaway.
+Below, you’ll find vineyards that offer overnight stays, so you can turn a fun day trip into a relaxing weekend getaway.
 Many also boast destination restaurants in their own right, allowing guests to enjoy seasonal British (of course) menus while gazing over the estate's vines.

 Ready to plan a trip?
 Take a look at our round-up of the UK's best vineyards, from Kent to Cornwall.